 The ceremonial plantings by various dignitaries, including the Duke and Duchess of York, were part of the overall ceremonial program associated with the opening of the Parliament House.
 At one level, they were probably intended as a lasting and growing connection between the dignitaries, the overall Royal visit, the opening of the Parliament House and this sense of inaugurating Canberra as the nation's capital.
-The English oak, for example, can live for over 1,000 years in the right circumstances.
 The Duke was representing the King of Australia, so there is a special association with the trees he planted.

 The planting of English Oaks as a symbol of British ties with Australia has a long history.
-For example, oaks have been planted on other occasions at:
+For example, Oaks have been planted on other occasions at:

-- Duntroon House in 1861; - the Australian National Botanic Gardens in 1949: - Commonwealth Park in 1964; and - Government House in 1966.
+- Duntroon House in 1861; - the Australian National Botanic Gardens in 1949; - Commonwealth Park in 1964; and - Government House in 1966.
 (Boden 1994a, p.
 4)

-The evidence indicating that the far northwest oak is the one planted by the Duke in 1927 comprises:
+The evidence indicating that the far northwest Oak is the one planted by the Duke in 1927 comprises:

-- the irregular alignment of this one oak compared to the rest of the plantation; - its placement relative to the Bunya Pine on the other side of Kings Avenue.
-While they are not symmetrically placed, the location of this oak would appear to make it the best candidate amongst the plantation for being the Duke's tree; and
+• the irregular alignment of this one Oak compared to the rest of the plantation;

-• the large size of this oak compared to others in the plantation, noting that the edge effect of the plantation would make this a larger tree in any case.
+- its placement relative to the Bunya Pine on the other side of Kings Avenue.
+While they are not symmetrically placed, the location of this Oak would appear to make it the best candidate amongst the plantation for being the Duke's tree; and - the large size of this Oak compared to others in the plantation, noting that the edge effect of the plantation would make this a larger tree in any case.

 There have been many ceremonial plantings undertaken in Canberra over the years from 1926, leaving aside the period prior to the creation of the Territory (see Pryor & Banks 2001, pp. 197-201).
-As noted in the history section above, there were a number of other ceremonial plantings related to the Royal visit of 1927.
+As noted in the history section above, there were a number of ceremonial plantings related to the Royal visit of 1927.

 There are also the other ceremonial events and places which were part of the Royal visit and share the historical association.
 Of these, Provisional Parliament House (now Old Parliament House) would have the strongest and most important association.
-The oak tree and the Bunya Pine perhaps have some greater demonstrative value than many of the other associated places, especially compared to the Review Ground, by being tangible features transformed (ie. planted) by the Duke as part of the Royal visit.
+The Oak tree and the Bunya Pine perhaps have some greater demonstrative value than many of the other associated places, especially compared to the Review Ground, by being tangible features transformed (ie. planted) by the Duke as part of the Royal visit.

-The intention to create a series of coppices or plantations using English trees, as a strong landscape feature, is an interesting part of the story of the development of Canberra's landscape.
+The intention to create a series of coppices or plantations using English trees, as a strong landscape feature, is a notable part of the story of the development of Canberra's landscape.
 In particular, the apparent design of the coppices was a marked departure from the landscape ideas of Charles Weston who was instrumental in the first phase of establishing Canberra's landscape.
-The regular grid pattern was unlike previous ornamental plantings, although Weston used such a pattern for commercial plantings such as at the Cork Oak Plantation south of Black Mountain and at Mount Stromlo.
+The regular grid pattern being unlike previous ornamental plantings, although Weston used such a pattern for commercial plantings such as at the Cork Oak Plantation south of Black Mountain and at Mount Stromlo.
 The practical imperative for Haig Park also influenced the regular patterned nature of this planting.
-Other unusual characteristics were the use of a single species and the wide spacing of plants.
+Other unusual characteristics were the use of a single species and wide spacing of plants.

-However, the design of the coppices was a short-lived and apparently poorly realised departure.
-The York Park coppice is the only known and reasonably intact example.
+However, the design of the coppices was a shortlived and apparently poorly realised departure.
+The York Park coppice is the only known, reasonably intact example.
 It was undertaken during the period when Alex Bruce was in charge of parks and gardens.
 By the mid 1940s, Lindsay Pryor was largely seeking to re-establish Weston's principles, and formal, regular patterned coppices were not favoured for ornamental plantings.